oracle/graal/substratevm/Options.md

 and linking.
 * `--native-image-info`: show native toolchain information and image's build settings.
 * `--no-fallback`: build a standalone image or report a failure.
-* `--pgo`: a comma-separated list of files from which to read the data collected for profile-guided optimization of AOT compiled code (reads from _default.iprof_ if nothing is specified)
+* `--pgo`: a comma-separated list of files from which to read the data collected for profile-guided optimization of AOT compiled code (reads from _default.iprof_ if nothing is specified). <a href="https://www.oracle.com/downloads/graalvm-downloads.html" class="enterprise">[GraalVM Enterprise]</a>
-* `--pgo-instrument`: instrument AOT compiled code to collect data for profile-guided optimization into the _default.iprof_ file.
+* `--pgo-instrument`: instrument AOT compiled code to collect data for profile-guided optimization into the _default.iprof_ file. <a href="https://www.oracle.com/downloads/graalvm-downloads.html" class="enterprise">[GraalVM Enterprise]</a>
 * `--report-unsupported-elements-at-runtime`: report the usage of unsupported methods and fields at runtime when they are accessed the first time, instead of an error during an image building.
 * `--shared`: build a shared library.
 * `--static`: build a statically-linked executable (requires `libc` and `zlib` static libraries).